medg73/TerrainGenerator/README.txt

 implementation: https://www.redblobgames.com/grids/hexagons/implementation.html

 TODO:
+change hexlib to use List instead of [] in returns from public methods? fixup UI to have drawing panel with different things to draw hexboard factory class clean up hexpanel

 wrapping map
 make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one